Camp Hill line

-Local services are expected to resume on the route in late 2023 after a break of nearly 83 years.
-Expansion of these services via new chords connecting the line to Birmingham Moor Street are currently in the early planning stage.
+It was hoped to resume local services on the route by the end of 2024 after a break of nearly 84 years; however, a July 2024 article in Rail magazine suggested a further delay, and stated that the line would be reopening at the end of 2025.
+Expansion of these services via new chords connecting the line to Birmingham Moor Street were still in the early planning stage at the end of 2024.

 History

-It opened as the northernmost stretch of the B&GR main line which in December 1840 and ran from Gloucester to a temporary terminus at Camp Hill.
-The line was extended into Curzon Street – the main station in Birmingham at that time – in August the following year; with the original Camp Hill terminus being split into a smaller passenger station and a goods station, the latter of which remained open until 1966.
+It opened as the northernmost stretch of the Birmingham and Gloucester Railway (B&GR) in December 1840 and ran from Gloucester to a temporary terminus at Camp Hill.
+The line was extended into Curzon Street – the main station in Birmingham at that time – in August the following year, with the original Camp Hill terminus being split into a smaller passenger station and a goods station, the latter of which remained open until 1966.
 The B&GR itself was incorporated into the Midland Railway in 1845.
 The terminus then later switched from Curzon Street to Birmingham New Street station upon its opening in 1854.